zachwieja/2LiftStudios/README.md

 * _Random_, the output voltage is computed using a random integer value between 0 and LENGTH - 1 which is multiplied by the _STEP_ voltage and added to the _ROOT_ voltage.computed from a uniform random _LENGTH_ value which is then multiplied by the _STEP_ and added to the _ROOT_.
 A new position within the _LENGTH

 #### Clock ####
-The leading edge of a clock is signal is defined as any non-positive voltage going positive.
+The leading edge of a clock signal is defined as any non-positive voltage going positive.
 Any positive value, no matter how small, will trigger the _CLOCK_ and step the _OUTPUT_ voltage toward its next value.

 #### Reset ####
 For all modes this resets the sequence and moves the output voltage back to the starting voltage - For _Increment_, _Exclusive_ and _Inclusive_ this is the _ROOT_ voltage.
 For _Decrement_ this is the _ROOT_ voltage + _STEP_ voltage * _LENGTH_.